RedHatGov/redhatgov.workshops/openshift-aws-setup/docs/README.md

 ### Amazon Web Services (AWS)

 1. Setup an [AWS account][1] with privileges to a `route53` registered domain
-2. Before deploying, make sure the following files are available on your local machine:
+2. Before continuing, make sure to [configure settings that the AWS Command Line Interface uses when interacting with AWS][2].

-  - `~/.aws/credentials` - your AWS credentials

 ## Configure